Resources For Parents

 Research shows that teenagers are now the most stressed out demographic in the United States.
 Why are teens so stressed out?
 What factors contribute to this current state of affairs?
 And what can be done to mitigate these feelings of stress?
 Executive function skills are presented as a means of helping students regain control over their academics, schedule and daily life.
-The workshop walks through several executive function domains, and offers specific, practical interventions to try with students to help reduce academic stress.
+The webinar walks through several executive function domains, and offers specific, practical interventions to try with students to help reduce academic stress.

-This executive functioning workshop takes a deep dive into best practices of supporting student organization.
-The content is divided into two subcategories: physical organization strategies (for binders, lockers, homework, etc.) and strategies that support the organization of ideas (pre-writing thinking, note-taking, preparing for tests and quizzes, etc.) Workshop facilitators highlight the importance of both kinds of organization in ensuring student success, and offer strategies to help students get organized.
+This executive functioning webinar takes a deep dive into best practices of supporting student organization.
+The content is divided into two subcategories: physical organization strategies (for binders, lockers, homework, etc.) and strategies that support the organization of ideas (pre-writing thinking, note-taking, preparing for tests and quizzes, etc.).
+Webinar facilitators highlight the importance of both kinds of organization in ensuring student success, and offer strategies to help students get organized.

 Planning and Time Management

 Many students struggle to plan and manage their time effectively.
-This workshop tackles the various facets of how to teach planning and time management skills in effective, explicit ways.
-Workshop facilitators will offer numerous strategies to help your students build better routines and habits.
+This webinar tackles the various facets of how to teach planning and time management skills in effective, explicit ways.
+Webinar facilitators will offer numerous strategies to help your students build better routines and habits.
 Among other suggestions, facilitators will emphasize the importance of modeling, prioritization, visual tools, digital resources, pre-planned schedules and reflective questioning.

 Please contact us here for more information.